lll44/Study/Agile/Agile Project Management.md

 : information that a scrum team and stakeholders use to detail the product being developed, actions to produce it, and the actions performed during the project.

 The main agile scrum artifacts are
--product backlog, sprint backlog, and increments.
+- product backlog, sprint backlog, and increments.

 ## Why Agile scrum artifacts